dulle204/WW21.Cinema/docs/user-stories.md

 ###Must Do Functionalities:
 1. Ticket reservation
-Description: Client should be able to reserve ticket by clicking on desired seats.
-Client must pay in order to reserve a ticket and seat.
+Description: Client (register user - confirmed user) should be able to reserve ticket by clicking on desired seats.
+When we select desired seat we proceed to payment.
+If payment is successful client have ticket and seat reserved.
 Develop backend and frontend for this functionality.
 If client reserves more than one seat, seats must be next to each other.
+Corner Case: If we want to reserve two or more seats and we do not have them available in row one after another.
+Application should inform us that we can buy tickets separately or change projection time of specific movie.

 2. Activate/ Deactivate movie
-Description: Client should be able to activate or deactivate movie. (current field) Develop backend and frontend for this functionality.
-If movie have projections it can not be deactivated.
+Description: Client (administrator user – confirmed admin user) should be able to activate or deactivate movie. (current field)
+Develop backend and frontend for this functionality.
+If movie have projections which are in future it can not be deactivated.

 3. Movie Search
-Description: Client should be able to search for specific movie by filtering tags.
+Description: Client (confirmed users) should be able to search for specific movie by filtering tags.
 Tags can be unlimited, like (Actor, Year, Title….)
 Develop backend and frontend for this functionality.

 4. Filter Projections
-Description: Client should be able to filter by Cinema, Auditorium, Movie, Specific Time Span.
+Description: Client (confirmed users) should be able to filter by Cinema, Auditorium, Movie, Specific Time Span.
 Develop backend and frontend for this functionality.

 5. Unit Tests
 Description: Cover controllers and services with unit tests.

 6. Movie Top List
-Description: Client should be able to see top 10 movie according to ratings.
+Description: Client (confirmed users) should be able to see top 10 movie according to ratings.
 Develop backend and frontend for this functionality.

 7. Create Cinema
-Description: Client should be able to create new cinema.
+Description: Client (administrator user – confirmed admin user) should be able to create new cinema.
 Develop backend and frontend for this functionality.

 8. Presenting Application